resoltico/x/README.md

 - Preview images are limited to 512px for fast updates
 - WebSocket debouncing prevents excessive updates
 - Algorithms are optimized for binary images

-## Browser Support

-- Chrome 90+
-- Firefox 88+
-- Safari 14+
-- Edge 90+

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new features
-4. Submit a pull request

-## Acknowledgments

-- Scale2x algorithm by Andrea Mazzoleni
-- Sauvola binarization method by Jaakko Sauvola
-- Built with Remix and React